 File this one under “Amazing If True”: “Cornell University and Tel Aviv University researchers have developed a method for enabling a computer program to scan text in any of a number of languages, including English and Chinese, and autonomously and without previous information infer the underlying rules of grammar.
 The rules can then be used […]

 I have mentioned the wacky “campaigning windows” of Cambridge residents before.
 Today I walked past one that had a picture of a Labrador on display, with the caption “Liberate Laboratory Animals!”
-Also today I read this story: “Animal rights activists have stolen six huntaway dogs from a Massey University farm, some of which are carrying a […]
+Also today I read this story: “Animal rights activists have stolen six huntaway dogs from a Massey University farm, some of which are carrying […]

 Two men dumb enough to think it makes them smarter: “Academics in the UK claim their research shows that men are more intelligent than women.
 A study to be published later this year in the British Journal of Psychology says that men are on average five points ahead on IQ tests.
-Paul Irwing and Professor Richard Lynn […]
+Paul Irwing and Professor […]

 Some weeks ago I promised you, dear PooterGeekers, that I would be telling you what I planned to do with my life now that the Medical Research Council no longer has need of my services.
 Those of you who come here for the trouser jokes can stop reading now.
 The rest of you might be […]

 “Things fall not because they are acted upon by some gravitational force, but because a higher intelligence, ‘God’ if you will, is pushing them down,” said Gabriel Burdett, who holds degrees in education, applied Scripture, and physics from Oral Roberts University.
-The funny thing about this Onion story, is that the made-up fundamentalist “scientist” quoted is […]
+The funny thing about this Onion story, is that the made-up fundamentalist “scientist” quoted […]

 To minimize the inevitable public disapproval it is crucial when creating a cloned mammal in your laboratory to make as little mention as possible of your previous failed attempts to do so, and to give your successful clone a cute name: “Dolly” the sheep, “Ralph” the rat, and now “Snuppy”, the Afghan puppy who thinks […]